 The Bureau of Labor Statistics on Nov.
 8 said manufacturers added 19,000 net new jobs in October on a seasonally adjusted basis.
 Without the seasonal adjustment, they actually cut 4,000 jobs last month.
 Manufacturing employment is up less than 1 percent over the past 12 months.

 Chad Moutray, chief economist for the National Association of Manufacturers said in a blog post Friday that while the October jobs number for manufacturing was better than recent figures, it remains clear that “hiring growth for the sector has been disappointingly slow” over the past year.

 “Manufacturers contributed just 2.4 percent of all of the nonfarm payroll workers added over the past 12 months, a far cry from the nearly 9 percent of the workforce that they comprise,” he wrote.
 “And, even in the larger economy, unemployment remains highly elevated, with net job gains still modest at best.”

 About the Data

 Sageworks possesses a proprietary database of privately held company financial statements aggregated by industry.
-Each day, approximately 1,000 of these financial statements are collected by Sageworks from accounting firms, banks, and credit unions through a cooperative data model with Sageworks’ clients.
+Sageworks aggregates private-company financial statements from accounting firms, banks, and credit unions through a cooperative data model with their clients.
 The data is segmented and can be queried by 1,400 industry codes, 70 financial metrics, company size, and geographic location.